Mahmud Qabadu: Political reformer

-From among this reformist group, the most creative and effective politician was Khair al-Din, who served as government minister.
-He led a small group of like-minded officials.
+From among this reformist group, historians typically remember Khair al-Din as the most creative and effective politician.
+He served as government minister and led a small group of like-minded officials.
 Khair al-Din, who was a student of Shaykh Qabadu, was aware of the sharp relevance to Tunisia of Ottoman state reforms then being contested in Istanbul.

-Mahmud Qabadu had experienced first hand the practical workings of the Tanzimat reform movement in Ottoman society while living at Istanbul.
-Thus he provided a personal link to the Ottoman political experience.
+Mahmud Qabadu had experienced firsthand the practical workings of the Tanzimat reform movement in Ottoman society while living in Istanbul.
+Thus he provided a personal link to the Ottoman political experience in Tunisia.
 The reform in Tunisia was primarily the work of politicians, notably as mentioned the mamluk Khair al-Din (c.
-1820–1890) who became Grand Vizier (1873–1877).
+1820–1890) who at one point served as Grand Vizier (1873–1877).
 Yet significant members of the ulama and other scribal traditions were known to favor a transformation of Tunisian society, and to make contributions to the changes, witness Mahmud Qabadu and also Bin Diyaf (1802–1874) and Muhammad Bayram (1840–1889).

 "Qabadu and Khayr al-Din collaborated closely in the critical matter of reform; that a mamluk became an intellectual intimate of a prestigious member of the religious establishment constitutes an index of profound shifts.
 Khayr al-Din's ardor for education was a product of his frequent interactions with Qabadu and other Tunis scholars... ."

-When the conservative Muhammad Bey ascended the throne in 1855, he opposed change.
+When the conservative Muhammad Bey ascended the throne in 1855, he staged notable opposition to reformist change.
 "A sort of cold war between reformers, with Qabadu and Khair al-Din, and the conservatives came into being."
 Yet later the new bey became "convinced by some Zaytuna supporters of reform that the country had to be reorganized."

 Khair al-Din led "the 'constitutional movement' that included luminaries such as Qabadu, Bayram V, bu Hajib, and Abi Diyaf, amongst a small group of reform-minded and Western-inspired figures.
 The 1861 constitution, the Muslim world's first such document, the legislative council and the civic bodies created on its basis all had the support of Khayr al-Din and his co-reformers."

 Shaykh Qabadu with other reformist ulama, here especially Salim Bu Hajib and Muhammad Bayram (V), provided assistance to Khair al-Din when he wrote his treatise discussing the Islamic orthodoxy of reform and advocating its pursuit, Aqwam al masalik (Tunis 1867).
 This included research and editing.

 "It must be added here that Khair al-Din was influenced a great deal in his views by Muhammad Qabadu, the great Tunisian thinker of the 19th century, with whom he worked at the Academy.

 Accordingly, Mahmud Qabadu played a key role in the modernizing reforms and "institution-building" that proceeded through the contributions of a small band of officials, as generally led by Khair al-Din.
 These 19th-century reforms under the Beys, in which strategic alliances were formed linking the ulama of Zaytuna with politicians serving the state, would later provide a basis in social history for mid-20th-century developments in Tunisia.